Leizu: Myths

 She persuaded her husband to give her a grove of mulberry trees, where she could domesticate the worms that made these cocoons.
 She is attributed with inventing the silk reel, which joins fine filaments into a thread strong enough for weaving.
 She is also credited with inventing the first silk loom.
 It is not known how much, if any, of this story is true, but historians do know that China was the first civilization to use silk.
-Leizu shared her discoveries with others, and the knowledge became widespread in China.
+Leizu shared the art of silk with all of China and even other countries later on.